Snorkeling Dry Tortugas National Park – Explore All Four Spots

 There are four distinct snorkeling Dry Tortugas areas that are worth checking out.
 They are circled in red on this snorkeling map.

-You enter the water from a wonderful white sand beach on the left side of the fort (from the ferry docks).
+You enter the water from a wonderful white sand beach on the left side of the fort, looking inland from the ferry dock.
 On our map that is at the beginning of the lower yellow arrow, and the snorkel area is circled in red between the yellow arrows alongside the fort.

-Maybe the best thing about snorkeling along the wall is actually that it is all small and a little spartan.
+Maybe the best thing about snorkeling along the wall is actually that it is all small and a little sparse in sea life.
 It makes you focus on each small thing as it comes along and you check out smaller fish than you would normally pay attention to in a bigger snorkeling area.

-Another nice thing is that if you have family who don't snorkel they can walk along the moat wall right beside you as you swim along.
+Another nice thing is that if you have family who don’t snorkel they can walk along the moat wall right beside you snorkeling Dry Tortugas.

-The second Dry Tortugas snorkeling spot that offers much better snorkeling than the moat, are a series of four to six small patch reefs that are very healthy in shallow water.
+The second Dry Tortugas snorkeling spot that offers much better snorkeling than the moat wall, is a series of 4-6 small patch reefs that are very healthy in shallow water.
 There are tons of fish around these patch reefs, from large to small.
-In fact Nicole saw the biggest Tarpon she had ever seen, and it gave her a little startle.
+In fact Nicole saw a huge Tarpon, and it gave her a little startle.

 The guides will tell you to swim 50 to 80 yards straight out from the fort to find them.
 But if you are like us, it is pretty hard to know what 50 to 80 yards is in the water, and it can be kind of daunting to just swim out that far trying to find some small reef structures.
 But we did find them, and it was well worth it.
 And once we found them we figured out the best way for you to find them with ease.

 Here is the sure way to find the patch reefs.
-Look at the map on the right.
-See the yellow arrows.
+Look at our snorkeling Dry Tortugas map.
+See the yellow arrows?
 Notice they are lined up perfectly with the two walls of the fort?
 Start swimming out from either side, keeping yourself in line with one of those walls.
-Once you get out and start seeing down the line of the other wall (the other yellow arrow), you will be at the reef.
-Once there, the patch reefs run parallel to the fort wall (you can see the little dark dots in the picture circled in red).
+Once you get out and start seeing down the line of the other wall, the other yellow arrow on the map, you will be at the reef.
+Once there, the patch reefs run parallel to the fort wall.
+You can see the little dark dots on the map circled in red.

-We like to swim along the moat wall until we reach the north wall (top yellow arrow), then we swim out to the patch reefs and follow them back to the south.
-Then we like to swim back towards the beach and go to the third spot.
+We like to swim along the moat wall until we reach the north wall, the top yellow arrow, then we swim out to the patch reefs and follow them back to the south.
+Then we like to swim back towards the beach and go to the third snorkeling Dry Tortugas spot.

-The fourth snorkeling Dry Tortugas spot (the upper right hand circled area on our map) is the actually the same as the third, just in another area.
+The fourth snorkeling Dry Tortugas spot, the upper right circled section #4 on our map, is the actually the same as #3, just in another area.
 It is another set of old wharf pilings and it is worth checking out if you have time.

 Walk over to the beach to the west of the ruins to enter and swim around the point to them.